iliaamiri/sonarwatch-portfolio-with-api/NEW_README.md

 ./docker-compose-up.sh
 ```

+Warning: Make sure to stop your Cache server and API server locally to avoid
+port conflicts.

 ## Troubleshooting
 1. A container is not healthy.
    You can inspect the container to see why it's marked (unhealthy).